MattLemmon/g/README.txt

 HOW TO PLAY:     `     .     *           `                 *       `
    .        .      `      *         .                   `
   `   -                      .                    .             .  `
-  The real goal of the game is to spawn more drones.       `         .
+  We have successfully spawned more drones from the Drone class.     .
 .     *        `  .  -                  `       `       .        ,
-  Right now there are only four drones.      *     .           `      .
+  Now we need to make the drones compete with each other for survival.
  .     `         *             .   `   .  `   .        `  .        -
-  We need to create extra instances of each of the four drone classes.
+  They should starve to death and die if they don't get enough food.
     . `      .                -   .    -     `           *         .
-  How do we do this?     .            *             .           *
+  Also, we need to find a way to make the drone spawns have different movement patterns.     .            *             .           *
  `      `                   *                  *              .
    .        .      `       *      -                  -            .   `
 .     `         *                       *     `          *
-  -       You win if you can help me figure this out.            `  .
+  -       You win if you can help create these changes.          `  .
-       `           *    .                   *            `
+       `           *    .                   .            `
-   *         -       J O N   W I N S  ! ! !         *         '
+   *         -        ,       -      '     .        *         '
   `        .      `         .    .      ,      `       *           .
 .      .           `      .   `                           *
    -        .    .       `        .        .      `            .      .